Mark Jackson (RAF officer)

-Air Vice-Marshal Mark George Jackson, is a senior Royal Air Force officer.
+Air Vice-Marshal Mark George Jackson, is a senior Royal Air Force officer who has served as Assistant Chief of the Defence Staff (Military Strategy) since August 2026.

 RAF career

-Mullen was commissioned into the Royal Air Force on 30 May 1999.
+Jackson was commissioned into the Royal Air Force on 30 May 1999.
 He became officer commanding No. 13 Squadron and, in that capacity, saw action during Operation Shader (the War against the Islamic State).
-He became Assistant Chief of Staff, Operations in September 2024, and Air Officer Commanding, No. 1 Group in March 2025.
+He became Assistant Chief of Staff, Operations in September 2024, and was Air Officer Commanding, No. 1 Group from March 2025 to August 2026.
+From August 2026 he is Assistant Chief of the Defence Staff (Military Strategy).

 He was appointed an Officer of the Order of the British Empire (OBE) in the 2021 Birthday Honours.